simonmichael/hledger/hledger/hledger.m4.md

 meaning to the shell and so must be escaped at least once more.
 See [Special characters](#special-characters-in-arguments-and-queries).

+# ENVIRONMENT

+m4_dnl Standard LEDGER_FILE description:
+_LEDGER_FILE_

+**COLUMNS**
+The screen width used by the register command.
+Default: the full terminal width.

+**NO_COLOR**
+If this variable exists with any value, hledger will not use ANSI color codes in terminal output.
+This overrides the --color/--colour option.

 # DATA FILES

 hledger reads transactions from one or more data files.